 Choosing The Style And Method Of Making A Cabinet Door

 Barker Door usually has a special price point for their Shaker Style Door and it is a very popular style for high-end kitchens.
 So I filled out a measurement and spec sheet on their website platform.
 The quoted price for my kitchen doors and drawer fronts came to approximately $1,200.

-Instead of having doors made, I made the labor intensive choice to make my own.
+Instead of having doors made, I made the labor intensive decision to make my own.
 I chose the mitered joint method, whereby each end piece is cut with a 45 degree angle to join with the opposing piece (See diagram).
 What made the joint work was use of a power tool called a Biscuit Joiner.
 This allows for a slot to be cut into each miter with a small horizontal circular saw blade.
 Then a special biscuit is inserted with glue and the 2 pieces then are locked together.

-Biscuit: An oval-shaped, highly dried and compressed wooden biscuit (beech or particle wood) that is inserted into a slot cut by a Biscuit Joiner and covered with glue, or glue is applied in the slot.
-The biscuit is immediately placed in the slot, and the two boards are clamped together.
-The wet glue expands the biscuit, further improving the bond.
+The Biscuit is an oval-shaped, thoroughly dried, and compressed wooden piece (beech or particle wood) that is inserted into a slot cut by a Biscuit Joiner and covered with glue.
+The biscuit is immediately placed into one of two slots, and the two matching slotted rails are clamped together.
+The wet glue then expands the biscuit, further improving the bond.

 Making The Cabinet Doors

 I was fortunate enough to find the door style material ready-made at Lowe’s.
-They had 2-1/2″ x 3/4″ Poplar in 10′ lengths, exactly what I was looking for.
+They had 2-1/2″ x 3/4″ Poplar in 10′ lengths, a size that was exactly what I was looking for.